DD2480-group18/dd2480-g18-decide/README.md

+# Launch Interceptor Program
+Following project is a part of a hypothetical anti-ballistic missile system.
+Given a set of coordinates and parameters we have to decide whether or not to fire off an interceptor.
+Calculations are built from fifteen conditions and two matrix calculations with two vectors.
+If the all of the values in the final vector is true we make the decision to fire off an interceptor.

+# Motivation
+This project was created with the purpose of learning how to collaborate effectively when developing software.
+This includes issue tracking, task management, pull requests, code reviews and version control.

 ## Setting up Maven
 The easiest way to compile, test, and run the code in `src/` is to use Maven.
 Before using it, it must be set up once per computer.